-- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o either coinsurance of 5% of the cost of the drug - \circ or \$3.70 for a generic drug or a drug that is treated like a generic and \$9.20 for all other drugs. - Our plan pays the rest of the cost.
+- Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - o either coinsurance of 5% of the cost of the drug - \circ -or \$3.95 for a generic drug or a drug that is treated like a generic and \$9.85 for all other drugs. - Our plan pays the rest of the cost.

-SECTION 8 Additional benefits information

-Section 8.1 Our plan offers additional benefits
+SECTION 8 Additional benefits information Section 8.1 Our plan offers additional benefits

 We offer additional coverage of some prescription drugs not normally covered in a Medicare prescription drug plan (enhanced drug coverage).
 These include specific outpatient prescription drugs for treatment of sexual dysfunction, including erectile dysfunction, impotence, and anorgasmy or hyporgasmy.
-We also cover Vitamin D, folic acid, injectable cyanocobalamin (B12), and Mephyton (oral Vitamin K).
+We also cover Vitamin D, folic acid, injectable cyanocobalamin (B12), and phytonadione (oral Vitamin K).

-SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them Section 0.1 Our plan may have congrete acycrage for the Bort Diversing

-Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine
+SECTION 9 What you pay for vaccinations covered by Part D depends on how and where you get them Section 9.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine